jlr581/SLICKER/README.md

  - copy "reconstruct" to the "wrappers_and_examples" directory by typing "make install" at the command line

 ## Wrappers and examples
-Wrappers and example usage is provided for MATLAB, Python and R.  The particular text example for the wrappers is from Figure 8c of the above *The Holocene* journal paper a test case with two input proxies with 20% of the data missing from both proxies.
+Wrappers and example usage is provided for MATLAB, Python and R.  The particular text example for the wrappers is from Figure S2 c of the above *PLOS ONE* journal paper a test case with two input proxies with 20% of the data missing from both proxies.
 Note that the solver relies on random numbers, so the solution from subsequent runs of the same problem will be slightly different.
 Examples for both text and netCDF input data are provided.
-All other test examples from *The Holocene* journal paper are included in the Journal_paper_test_cases directory.
+All other test examples from the *PLOS ONE* journal paper are included in the Journal_paper_test_cases directory.

 | Directory | code execution |
 |-----------|----------------|